pprunty/pprunty.github.io/posts/moores-law.md

 ## Moore's Law

-In 1965, Gordon Moore, co-founder of Intel, observed what would become known as Moore's Law: the number of transistors that can be packed onto a piece of silicon doubles approximately every two years.
+In 1965, Gordon Moore, co-founder of Intel, observed what would become known today as Moore's Law.
+Moore's Law states that the number of transistors that can be packed onto a piece of silicon doubles approximately every two years.
 Its limit being the size of a single atom.
 _Huh,_ it would probably be a bad idea to go any smaller than that right?